mercadopago/devsite-docs/guides/integration-api/notifications.en.md

 ------------

 #### Confirmation_required Status
 It occurs when the payment intent ends without a payment status.
+Once obtained, this status will not change.
 When you receive it, you must confirm on your device what the payment status is, using the `payment_id` received in the response, before delivering your product or service.

 ----[mla]----
 ```json